kenashkov/swoole-performance-tests/README.md

 - Swoole is a step further both in speed and the load that can be sustained compared to Apache/mod_php

 Swoole can also serve as a traditional web server (static_handler & document_root need to be enabled) but it is better to offload the static handling to Apache or Nginx.
 Swoole also supports HTTP2 and HTTPS but these were not included in the tests.
+And there is also a Websocket server!

 One last thing to note is that the tests were done on a 6 core processor.
 Modern servers are usually dual socket and are 8-10 cores per socket so the actual results if you run the same tests on your server will be better.
 Of course running actual code will produce different results.